404src/exocore/_articles/ccna-summary.md

 ## 1.1 Explain the role and function of network components

 ###     1.1.a Routers
-Routers provided connectivity between LANs (Local Area Networks), and are therefore used to send data over the Internet.
+Routers provide connectivity between LANs (Local Area Networks), and are therefore used to send data over the Internet.
 ###     1.1.b Layer 2 and Layer 3 switches
 Switches provide connectivity to hosts within the same LAN.
 Switches typically have many more network interfaces/ports for end hosts to connect to (usually 24+).
 Layer 3 switches, also known as Multilayer switches, are capable of both switching AND routing.
 Layer 3 switches can have IP addresses assigned to its interfaces, like a router.

 You can also create virtual interfaces, or SVIs (switch virtual interfaces), for each VLAN, and assign IP addresses to those interfaces.
 These SVIs are used as the gateway address for each PC, instead of a router.
 To send traffic to different subnets/VLANs, the PCs will send traffic to the switch, and the switch will route the traffic.